Primary amoebic meningoencephalitis: Prognosis

 Since its first description in the 1960s, only seven people worldwide have been reported to have survived PAM out of 450 cases diagnosed, implying a fatality rate of about 98.5%.
-The survivors include four in the United States, one in Mexico and one in Spain.
-One of the US survivors had brain damage that is likely permanent, but there are two documented surviving cases in the United States who made a full recovery with no neurological damage; they were both treated with the same protocols.
+The survivors include four in the United States, one in Mexico, and one in Spain.
+One of the US survivors had likely permanent brain damage, but two documented surviving cases in the United States made a full recovery with no neurological damage; they were both treated with the same protocols.

+An updated report from the Centers for Disease Control and Prevention shows a total of 167 reported cases of PAM between 1962-2024 in the United States, as with their last report there are still only four known survivors of PAM in the United States.
+An updated study of cases of PAM caused by N. fowleri, published in 2021, identified a total of 381 cases worldwide as of 2018, with only seven cases of recovery being confirmed.